-My friends were inspired by one of Jonathan Gold’s final LA Weekly reviews, of Shanghai No. 1 Seafood Village, so Tamara made a reservation at “the most ambitious Chinese restaurant to open in Los Angeles in a decade.”
-It was certainly impressive looking, with décor that brought to mind a bygone Shanghai banquet hall and a shiny menu nearly an inch thick, packed with page upon page of dishes and historical photos of Chinese women.
+My friends were inspired by one of Jonathan Gold’s final LA Weekly reviews, of Shanghai No. 1 Seafood Village.
+Tamara made a reservation at “the most ambitious Chinese restaurant to open in Los Angeles in a decade,” which was quite the claim from Mr. Gold.
+The restaurant was certainly impressive looking, with décor that brought to mind a bygone Shanghai banquet hall.
+The shiny menu was nearly an inch thick, packed with page upon page of dishes and historical photos depicting Chinese women.

 Dose of Vitamin P spotlights my favorite pork dish from the previous week.